alephium/www/src/content/homepage.md

         newTab: true
   smartContractSection:
     title: Programmable & Secure
-    description: 'Alephium's stateful UTXO model combines the advantages of the UTXO and account models.
-It supports mutable states, like those found in Ethereum, for smart contracts while leveraging the security benefits of the UTXO model for assets.
+    description: "Alephium's stateful UTXO model combines the advantages of the UTXO and account models.
+It supports mutable states, like those found in Ethereum, for smart contracts while leveraging the security benefits of the UTXO model for assets."
     links:
       - text: More details
       - text: Guide